 This practical guide provides examples and best practices for building relationships with families and facilitating adult-child interaction.

-Keilty explains what early intervention looks like and how families can best partner with professionals so that young children can learn, grow, and thrive.
+With a focus on how families and professionals can collaborate effectively so that infants and toddlers learn, grow, and thrive, this book reflects research and best-practices in the field of early intervention.
 The book includes a chapter on assessment and planning outlining how parents and professionals can work together throughout the process.

 This book is a compilation of information for professionals who conduct home visits.
 Expectations are explained and situations that the professionals may encounter during home visits are explored.
 The book discusses ideas for how to build the bonds between professionals and families.
 Several sections discuss difficulties and dilemmas that some professionals have dealt with during home visits.

-- Early Intervention Illustrated 2: The Art & Science of Home Visits
+Early Intervention Illustrated 2: The Art and Science of Home Visits